nanis/Crypt-SSLeay/README.md

     my $response = $ua->get('https://www.example.com/');
     print $response->content, "\n";

-## DESCRIPTION
+## Description

-This Perl module provides support for the HTTPS protocol under LWP, to allow an "LWP::UserAgent" object to perform GET, HEAD and POST requests.
+this Perl module provides support for the HTTPS protocol under LWP, to allow an "LWP::UserAgent" object to perform GET, HEAD and POST requests.
 Please see LWP for more information on POST requests.